yihyap/sagemaker-workshop/README.md

 The objective of the workshop is to demonstrate SageMaker capability for machine learning developer to build, train and deploy model at scale.

+Before you begin, please follow the steps below to launch jupyterlab.

 ## Region

 - Make sure your region is set to Singapore (ap-southeast-1) on the console